Legal and Ethical Issues

 SEKISUI CHEMICAL Group has set aside October of each year as Compliance Reinforcement Month, to give all employees the opportunity to reflect on their compliance awareness and actions.

-In fiscal 2020, we implemented training in Japan covering four broad themes: power harassment, bribery, antitrust legislation, and personal data protection.
+In fiscal 2021, we implemented training in Japan covering four broad themes: power harassment, quality compliance, bribery, and labeling regulations.
 This training was conducted remotely online to prevent the spread of COVID-19 and to provide learning opportunities for employees who could not attend.
-A web conference system was employed in the case of power harassment training and video streaming for the remaining three themes.
+A web conference system was employed in the case of power harassment and quality compliance training and video streaming for the remaining two themes.

-1.Thorough dissemination of the Compliance Declaration (October 2020) to all Group employees
+1.Thorough dissemination of the Top Message on Compliance (October 2021) to all Group employees

-3.Introduced the Compliance Reinforcement Month activities in Group newsletters and provided class information on educational video programs in Group newsletters
+3.Introduced the Compliance Reinforcement Month activities and provided class information on educational video programs in SWITCH Group web newsletters

 4.Conducted e-learning using the Company intranet (setting themes centered on bribery and harassment, including discrimination)